 Previously I’ve reviewed the three earlier novels in the Vish Puri series:

-- The Case of the Missing Servant (Vish Puri #1), reviewed at Vish Puri is either India’s #1 private investigator or #2
+- The Case of the Missing Servant (Vish Puri #1), reviewed at Indian private eye Vish Puri is the best, he thinks

 - The Case of the Man Who Died Laughing (Vish Puri #2), reviewed at Vish Puri and the case of the man who died laughing